PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed getScriptOfflineRunning for athenaMP
+  * fixed dispatcher so that install jobs can run on sites with status=test
   * fixed for ANALY_BNL_SHORT and ANALY_BNL_LONG
   * included group analysis jobs in priority massage
   * removed priority boost for group analysis jobs